-This article includes step by step instructions for publishing your disclosure.
+This page includes step by step instructions for publishing your disclosure.
 The publishing process offers a variety of options to allow you to customize how your disclosure is released.
-Learn about IP.com’s Publishing process for your critical disclosures to make you feel more at ease in submitting and retrieving publications from our Prior Art Database.
+Once your disclosure is submitted using Defensive Publishing, you can easily retrieve your publication from our Prior Art Database.
 For further details, click on the link Publishing Disclosures to the Prior Art Database (PAD).

 To download a printable version of this article, click here.